andredelft/heidegger-index/README.md

 ## Search for an existing reference

-A terminal command `find-ref` is provided to search through exisitng references.
+A terminal command `find-ref` is provided to search through existing references.
 It provides flexible matching, e.g.:

 ```sh
 $ find-ref Seienden